strawberry-graphql/strawberry/docs/guides/relay.md

 We can define custom resolvers for the `Connection` as a way to pre-filter the results.
-All that needs to be done is to decorate the resolver with `@strawberry.relay.connection` and return an `Iterable` of that given `Node` type in it.
+All that needs to be done is to decorate the resolver with `@strawberry.relay.connection` and return an `Iterator`/`AsyncIterator` of that given `Node` type in it.
 For example, suppose we want to return the pagination of all fruits whose name starts with a given string:

 ```python